github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

   ghae: '*'
 ---

+This guide will walk you through setting up, configuring, and managing settings for your {% data variables.product.prodname_ghe_managed %} account as an enterprise owner or administrator.

 ## Part 1: Setting up {% data variables.product.prodname_ghe_managed %}
 To get started with {% data variables.product.prodname_ghe_managed %}, you can create your enterprise account, initialize {% data variables.product.prodname_ghe_managed %}, configure an IP allow list, manage billing, and configure user authentication and provisioning for your enterprise.